Existence of a unique, nondegenerate solution to parametrized systems of generalized polynomial equations: Problem definition

 where

-is the solution set on the coefficient polytope $P$. \end{theorem}
+is the solution set on the coefficient polytope $P$.
+Moreover, there is a bijection between $Z_c / \e^{L^\perp}$ and $Y_c$. \end{theorem}

-Theorem~\ref{thm:previous} can be read as follows: In order to determine the solution set~$Z_c$, first determine the solution set on the coefficient polytope, $Y_c$.
+Theorem~\ref{thm:previous} can be read as follows: In order to determine the solution set $Z_c$ (to {\em polynomial equations} on the positive orthant), first determine the solution set $Y_c$ (to {\em binomial equations} on the coefficient polytope).
 Recall that the coefficient polytope $P$ is determined by the coefficient matrix $A$, and the dependency subspace $D$ is determined by the exponent matrix $B$.
-To a solution $y \in Y_c$, there corresponds the actual solution $x = (y \circ c^{-1})^E \in Z_c$.
-In fact, if (and only if) $\dim L < n$, then $y \in Y_c$ corresponds to an exponential manifold of solutions, $x \circ \e^{L^\perp} \subset Z_c$.
-Strictly speaking, existence of a unique solution corresponds to $|Y_c|=1$ and $\dim L = n$ (that is, $L^\perp = \{0\}$).

-In this work, we characterize when $|Y_c|=1$ for all $c$.
-That is, we allow $Z_c$ to be an exponential manifold, rather than a single point.